Onboarding

 Onboarding is about sharing your app’s benefits and quickly getting merchants ready to use your app.

-Onboarding experiences efficiently guide merchants through your app’s features so merchants don’t have to discover them on on their own.
+Onboarding experiences efficiently guide merchants through your app’s features so that merchants don’t have to discover them on on their own.

 A great onboarding experience presents the basics of your app to merchants as quickly as possible.